-Pulmonary sequestration (also called accessory lung) refers to aberrant formation of segmental lung tissue that has no connection with the bronchial tree.
+Pulmonary sequestration (also called accessory lung) refers to aberrant formation of segmental lung tissue that has no connection with the bronchial tree or pulmonary arteries.
 It is a bronchopulmonary foregut malformation (BPFM).

 Epidemiology and clinical presentation

 The estimated incidence is at 0.1%.
 Some authors propose a greater male prevalence (this may be the case for the extralobar type) ref.
 The age of presentation is dependent on the type of sequestration and this, in turn, determines the clinical presentation.
 ELS more commonly presents in newborns, whereas ILS presents in late childhood or adolescence with recurrent pulmonary infections.

 Pulmonary sequestration can be divided into two distinct groups based on the relationship of the aberrant segmental lung tissue to the pleura:

 - accounts for the majority (75-85% of all sequestrations 4-5,7)

 - present later in childhood with recurrent infections

 - less common (15-25% of all sequestrations 4-5,7)

 - usually present in the neonatal period with respiratory distress, cyanosis and/or infection